llvm-git-migration/llvm-project/llvm/docs/WritingAnLLVMBackend.rst

 TableGen will also generate a function called getNamedOperandIdx() which can be used to look up an operand's index in a MachineInstr based on its TableGen name.
-Setting the UseNamedOperandTable bit in an instruction's TableGen definition will add all of its operands to an enumeration in the llvm::XXX:OpName namespace and also add an entry for it into the OperandMap table, which can be queried using getNamedOperandIdx()
+Setting the UseNamedOperandTable bit in an instruction's TableGen definition will add all of its operands to an enumeration llvm::XXX:OpName and also add an entry for it into the OperandMap table, which can be queried using getNamedOperandIdx()

 .. code-block:: text